 Comparison To Other Types Of Wedge Foam For Normal Incidence

 This reflection straight back does not make the regular wedge foam a good candidate to be used on the parts of the wall where we expect normal incidence of the waves from the sound source.
-For such locations, one should look into [pyramids], Narrow Wedge/Wedgies or [vertical wedge] geometries.
+For such locations, one should look into these foams: Sound Deadening Foam With Great Diffusion – Pyramids, Narrow Wedge/Wedgies or Vertical Wedge Acoustic Foam.
 To be fair, part of the wave inside the foam will make a couple of back-and-forth loops inside the foam before it exits.
 It will exit at angles other than straight back.
 Most prominent loop is the part of the wave that initially refracts into the foam, then bounces off the bottom of the foam.
 Then, instead of exiting on the side of the wedge, it internally reflects back into the wedge.
 Then it makes a loop back to the bottom of the foam due to internal reflections.
 However, we have seen more of that behavior when we simulated normal incidence in a foam that resembles Auralex Wedgies.
 We thus conclude that a narrow wedge soundproof foam has better diffusion and better absorption for the speed of sound simulated.

 15 Degree Angle Of Incidence